I have many interests and an inability to make up my mind about which one to focus on. That's how I came up with my name: ControlledChaos1.

 That lousy wretch needs to leave town.

-Ways To Use The More Interesting Words Found In This Article
+Using The Weird Words Found In This Article

 - Purposely misuse a word as a way of mocking or making fun of whomever you're talking to.
 One warning, though, they may see the act as an attack on their intelligence, so only do it with people you don't like.